solbero/solbero.github.io/index.md

 <div align="center"><a href="https://github.com/solbero/social-insecurity"><img src="assets/img/dracula.png" alt="Social Insecurity"/></a></div>

 [Dracula](https://draculatheme.com/) is my favorite color theme and I use it for most of my applications.
 However, two applications I use frequently were missing themes.
-Therefore I created, submitted and maintain the theme for [GtkSourceView](https://draculatheme.com/gtksourceview) and [OpenSCAD](https://draculatheme.com/openscad).
+Therefore I created, submitted and am maintaining the theme for [GtkSourceView](https://draculatheme.com/gtksourceview) and [OpenSCAD](https://draculatheme.com/openscad).

 ---